isabella232/offer-decisioning.en/help/offer-library/using/creating-collections.md

 1. To create a dynamic collection, use the left pane to select the tag of the offers to add to the collection, then click **[!UICONTROL Save]**.
 All the offers with the selected tag will be saved in the collection.

-    For more on tags creation, see [](../../offer-library/using/creating-tags.md).
+    For more on tags creation, see [Create tags](../../offer-library/using/creating-tags.md).

     ![](assets/dynamic_collection.png)